ddmitov/perl-executing-browser/doc/CONSTANTS.md

   * **Application Directory:**
     The application directory path must be: ``{PEB_executable_directory}/resources/app``

-    All Perl scripts executed by PEB must be located within this directory and its subdirectories.
+    All Perl scripts started by PEB must be located within this directory and its subdirectories.
     PEB application directory pathname is compatible with the [Electron](http://electron.atom.io/) framework.
-    [Epigraphista](https://github.com/ddmitov/epigraphista) is an application which is runnable by both PEB and [Electron](http://electron.atom.io/).

     * **Start Page:**
       Start page pathname must be: ``{PEB_executable_directory}/resources/app/index.html``